|

 History

-Avon Park is a 56 unit townhouse development opened in 1995 two blocks from the CSV sSenior campus.
-It offers affordable rents for families of all income levels, low, moderate and market rate and features 2 & 3 bedroom town-homes with attached garages.
-The Michigan State Housing Development Authority also financed this development.
+The Michigan State Housing Development Authority (MSHDA) financed the development of Avon Park, a 56 unit townhouse development which opened in 1995, two blocks from the senior campus.
+It offered affordable rent for families of all income levels, low, moderate and market rate and featured two and three bedroom townhouses with attached garages.

-Also in 1994 CSVNP began a neighborhood support program for the 4 neighborhood associations closest to the downtown Flint area.
-There are approximately 2400 housing units these neighborhoods.
-With the assistance of an initial grant from the LISC Americorp program, a neighborhood program director was hired to assist the homeowner associations in the Central Park, Fairfield Village, Grand Traverse and Carriage Town areas.
+Also in 1994, CSVNP began a neighborhood support program for the four neighborhood associations closest to the downtown Flint area.
+There are approximately 2,400 housing units in these four neighborhoods.
+With the assistance of an initial grant from the LISC (Local Initiatives Support Corporation) Americorp program, a neighborhood program director was hired to assist the homeowner associations in the Central Park, Fairfield Village, Grand Traverse and Carriage Town areas.

-In 1995, with generous support from a local foundation, CSVNP moved its operations into a Tudor style house in the historical district at 727 East St. The building has an attached auditorium ideal for neighborhood meetings and other functions.
+In 1995, with generous support from a local foundation, CSVNP moved its operations into a Tudor style house in the Central Park neighborhood, 727 East Street.
+The building has an attached auditorium ideal for neighborhood meetings and events.

 Mission